KanHarI/Algorithms-Homework-15/Readme.md

 utility displays all words not found in the dictionary, and suggestion of words that might have been the intended words in place of those typed.

-The utility checks the following criteria for word suggestions:
+The utility checks the following criteria for word suggestions (in the following priority):
 1. Words that are the same excpet for a letter appearing twice (e.g. 'businness' -> 'business').
 2. Words that are the same except for a swapped pair of letters (e.g. 'buisness' -> 'business').
 3. Words that are the same except for a double letter written once (e.g. 'busines' -> 'business').